 As a business owner, you're likely to be familiar with risk.
 Some risks you just have to take, while others you avoid.
 Deciding whether to source products and import from China opposed to sourcing locally is one of the biggest risks a business can take.
 There are many things that can go wrong when importing from China, but when it goes right, the profits speak for themselves.
 If you can mitigate the risks associated with importing, you're on your way to building a highly successful business.
 Six risks to consider when importing from China, as well as how you can mitigate them, include:

-Risk 1: A Breakdown in Communication
+#1 A Breakdown in Communication

-Risk 2: Failing to Build the All Important Relationship
+#2 Failing to Build the All Important Relationship

-Risk 3: Goods Aren’t What you Asked For
+#3 Goods Aren’t What You Asked For

 If you have large bulky orders, you will be using shipping rather than air freight to import your goods to Australia.
-While it’s much cheaper than air, shipping costs can still be expensive particularly if you are paying the Less than Container Load (LCL) rate opposed to the Full Container Load (FCL) rate.
+While it’s much cheaper than air, shipping costs can still be expensive, particularly if you are paying the Less than Container Load (LCL) rate as opposed to the Full Container Load (FCL) rate.

-Risk 6: Your Product Being Copied
+#6 Your Products Being Copied

 While many of these risks are scary prospects, there are ways to protect you and your business.
 The risks are the reason why our clients use our services.
-If you have any concerns about importing from China, contact Vara Allied on (08) 6115 0118 or contact us via email.
+If you have any concerns about importing goods or products from China, contact Vara Allied on (08) 6115 0118 or contact us via email.
 We’ll be planning our next trip very soon.